 Adventure lovers will indeed have found their Nordic heaven at Manshausen.
 Here you’ll find opportunities for skiing, hiking, climbing, snorkelling, kayaking, swimming and diving (to name just a few!), all of which can be organised directly by the resort.
 Knowledgeable guides are on hand to inform you about the myriad flora and fauna to be found on the islands, not to mention the swooping sea eagles you’ll meet along the way.

 Fishing is of course a Manshausen staple, while history buffs will revel in the Viking-era and World War Two tours available, along with the coastal museum on Nordskot island.
 For an extra treat or celebration, gourmets can indulge in a seven-course tuxedo dinner on the nearby island of Grøtøy.

-By night, return to your glorious sea cabin to watch twinkling stars emerge in the cool, clear sky…and on some evenings you may even find the northern lights will make their stunning appearance.
+By night, return to your glorious sea or tower cabin to watch twinkling stars emerge in the cool, clear sky…and on some evenings you may even find the northern lights will make their stunning appearance.
 In spring and summer, you’ll be treated to ‘white nights’ instead, as from mid-May right through to July, night never falls at all!

 In all, with such a heady mix of sea, mountains, beauty and tranquility to be found at Manshausen, you could well find that you have finally discovered paradise on Earth.